LoudounCodes/jkarel/README.md

   * more advanced robots, ala RoboCode or RTanque?
   * Curriculum using JRuby?

-###Contributors to this version, maintained by the nonprofit LoudounCodes:
+### Contributors to this version, maintained by the nonprofit LoudounCodes:
-* David Bock
+* David Bock(@bokmann)

-###Previous Contributors to FCPSKarel, on which this work is based:
+### Previous Contributors to FCPSKarel, on which this work is based:

 * Andy Street <alstreet@vt.edu> 2007 Original author of FCPS Karel.
 Thank you for the foundational work.
 * Daniel Johnson <2010djohnson@tjhsst.edu> Summer 2009 Major contributions before we got our grubby little hands on it.